-Cases of illness due to this virus are generally non-severe in those who are young and healthy, but the outbreak has the potential to overwhelm healthcare systems if left unchecked.
-Previously unidentified in humans, this particular infection highlights how technology will play a key role in the future of our fight against disease.
+Cases of illness due to this virus are generally non-severe in those who are young and healthy, but the outbreak can overwhelm healthcare systems if left unchecked.
+Previously unidentified in humans, this particular infection highlights how technology will play a key role in the future of our fight against the disease.

 1) Warning Predictions and Analysis

 Companies such as BlueDot (a Canadian health-monitoring platform) provide real-time insights by using AI to scan mass-media sources and articles from around the world.
 It also estimates dispersion models based on travel patterns to better inform their clients of risk severity in different parts of the world.
 They identified COVID-19 as a potential threat and sent out a warning message nine days before WHO released any official statement.
 Read more about them on their website here: more info.

 Although certain countries (China specifically) have widespread surveillance and facial recognition tracking systems already in place, they are quickly becoming more adopted.
 These systems can potentially detect fever in certain individuals and help contact-tracing isolate people exposed to the sick individual if necessary.
 Companies such as Hanwang can even use facial recognition with a high degree of accuracy on people wearing masks.
 There is a vigorous ethical and societal debate about using technology in this way, especially regarding whether that infrastructure will remain in place after the pandemic has subsided: more info.